The Birth of the Electronic Calculator: The Story of the Casio 14-A

 In 1957, as the world emerged from the shadows of war and entered an era of ambitious innovation, a relatively unknown Japanese company β Casio β introduced a device that would redefine humanity's relationship with numbers: the Casio 14-A, the world's first commercially available, all-electric compact calculator.

 This wasn't just an incremental improvement in office machinery.
 It was a revolution in mathematics and logic, a machine that would shape education, business, engineering, and digital culture for generations.
-The Casio 14-A laid the first stepping stone toward the age of intelligent devices and data-driven decision-making.

 Before Casio: The Pre-Calculator Era